 For an organically flushed look, go with the HD Blush, which comes in the most lovely, flattering shades.
 Many makeup enthusiasts prefer cream blush to powder blush because the high points of the cheeks is an area you want to highlight, not mattify.
 These blend easily and look seamlessly natural.

 The HD pressed powder is a great compact that can be used alone or on top of makeup to control oil, set makeup, and smooth out any lines and texture.
 Unlike some powders, the finish is not too flat or matte, and the translucent shade works for any skin tone.
-I’ve already spoken about the Ultra HD Foundation to death, but that is probably the star of this line and you know I love it.
+I’ve already spoken about the Ultra HD Foundation to death.
+It’s probably the star of this line, and you know I love it.